-Ingredient splitting is the deceptive practice of dividing a more abundant — yet inferior quality — ingredient into smaller portions.
+Ingredient splitting is the deceptive practice of subdividing a more abundant — yet inferior quality — ingredient into smaller portions.

-This shady design tactic is used to artificially raise a meat item to a higher position on the ingredients list — and lower an inferior one.
+This dubious tactic can be used to artificially raise a meat item to a higher position on an ingredients list — and lower an inferior one.

 How Does It Work?

 Say you have a dog food in which corn is the dominant ingredient.
 Since corn is less nutritious to a dog than meat, it’s considered a lower quality item.

 Remember, pet food manufacturers are required to arrange each item on every ingredients list in order of its precooking weight.